Its-Just-Nans/golb-articles/linux/utils-debug.md

 The [webhook package](https://github.com/adnanh/webhook) is a useful utility package which create a server listening on 9000 and allow you to create responses to webhook.

-Useful commandes for the package
+Useful commands for the package

 ```sh
 # edit the default conf file, can be yaml or json